Kiryuumaru/python_application_builder/.github/instructions/code-quality.instructions.md

 ## Fix Hygiene

-**Failed fix = full revert.**
+### Fix Procedure

+1. **Find and analyze the problem** — MUST understand what is actually broken before touching code
+2. **Use proper diagnostic tools** — MUST use available tools (tracing, structured logs, debuggers, profilers, network tools, build diagnostics) to produce evidence of the root cause.
+MUST NOT guess based on reading code alone
+3. **Fix one thing at a time** — MUST make ONE focused change per attempt
+4. **Verify** — MUST confirm the fix works (build, test, or runtime check).
+If confirmed working, proceed to next issue
+5. **Undo on failure** — If the fix does NOT work, MUST undo the specific code changes from that attempt.
+MUST NOT use blanket `git revert` or `git checkout` that could destroy ongoing uncommitted work.
+MUST restore files to their pre-attempt state before trying a different approach

+### Prohibited

 - NEVER leave non-working code from failed fix attempts
 - NEVER apply fix B on top of failed fix A
 - NEVER comment out failed code instead of removing
+- NEVER guess at root cause without diagnostic evidence
+- NEVER make multiple unrelated changes in one fix attempt

 ---

 ## Zero Warnings

-Code MUST pass linting with 0 warnings and 0 errors.
+Build MUST complete with 0 warnings and 0 errors.
 Every warning is a potential bug.

 ---

-## None Handling
+## Nullable Handling

+The null-forgiving operator (`!`) is prohibited except when ALL conditions are met:
+1. Value is proven non-null at that point
+2. Compiler cannot infer this due to analysis limitations
+3. Comment explains why it is safe
+4. No reasonable restructuring alternative exists

+Nullable handling patterns:
+- For possibly null value, USE `?? throw new InvalidOperationException()`
-- For possibly None values, USE explicit checks: `if x is None: raise ValueError()`
+- For null check, USE `if (x is null) return;`
-- For optional parameters, DECLARE with `Optional[T]` and provide defaults
+- For optional value, DECLARE as nullable type `T?`
-- For required dependencies, RAISE `ValueError` if resolution fails
-- MUST NOT use bare `except:` — always specify exception type
-- MUST NOT silently swallow None — check and handle explicitly
+- For constructor parameter, USE `?? throw new ArgumentNullException(nameof(param))`

 ---

-## Type Hints

-- MUST use type hints on all function signatures
-- MUST use type hints on `__init__` parameters for DI resolution
-- MUST use `Optional[T]` for nullable parameters
-- MUST use `List[T]` for multi-service injection
-- MUST import from `typing` module: `Any`, `Callable`, `Dict`, `List`, `Optional`, `Type`, `TypeVar`

----

 ## Reliability Principles

+- MUST make illegal states unrepresentable using the type system
 - MUST validate at boundaries by checking all inputs at system edges
-- MUST fail fast by raising early rather than propagating bad state
+- MUST fail fast by throwing early rather than propagating bad state
 - MUST be explicit and never rely on implicit behavior or defaults
-- MUST use `ABC` and `@abstractmethod` to enforce interface contracts

 ---